CameronBoudreau/traffic-simulation/README.md

 Simulates traffic along a road to determine the optimal speed for that road to avoid jams and collisions.

+To view graphs, install from requirements.txt and run jupyter notebook.

 This is done through 3 classes:

 ## ROAD